Books relating to Guam POWS

 War Forgiven Guilt [Cover Picture]

-often overlooked 13th Air Force.
-In fact, we know of no other book on
+The story of MacArthur's often overlooked 13th Air Force.
+In fact, we

-the subject.
-Author David Witts flew over 50 missions to rescue downed
+know of no other book on the subject.
+Author David Witts flew over 50

-fliers, secret runs deep into enemy territory, and searches for enemy
+missions to rescue downed fliers, secret runs deep into enemy

-ships.
-The facts are indisputable as he retained the rescue squadron's
+territory, and searches for enemy ships.
+The facts are indisputable as

-entire action logs for the campaign.
-Witts's plane was the PBY that
+he retained the rescue squadron's entire action logs for the campaign.

-flew behind the Japanese lines to rescue the Palawan survivors who made
+Witts's plane was the PBY that flew behind the Japanese lines to rescue

-it to the coast of China.
-His "second hand" account of the massacre
+the Palawan survivors who made it to the coast of China.
+His "second

-paints a vivid picture.
-An unusual page turner even though not specific
+hand" account of the massacre paints a vivid picture.
+An unusual page

-to individual POW experiences.
-A brilliant contribution to history.
+brilliant contribution to history.

 Exerpt from another review:

-book is wonderful beyond description !!!
-It captivates so much that
+description !!!
+It captivates so much that deserves to be said and

-deserves to be said and circulated .... is so well written that I am
+circulated .... is so well written that I am spellbound by it's magical

-spellbound by it's magical coverage.
-While reading and trying to
+coverage.
+While reading and trying to memorize - I couldn't help but

-memorize - I couldn't help but imagine my being able to get your
+imagine my being able to get your permission (attributing your book as

-excerpts) to use them in future speeches to a variety of audiences!"
+the source of some classic excerpts) to use them in future speeches to

-Heroes of the RAF - [Detailed
+Unsung Heroes of the RAF -

-Review by Center
+[Detailed Review by Center for Research]

-for anyone seeking information on the RAF POWS.
-Gives name, rank, etc.
+reference book for anyone seeking information on the RAF POWS.

-plus what happened to almost every man or group of men as they were
+Gives name, rank, etc. plus what happened to almost every man or group

-transported for slavery.
-The authors have contributed the definitive
+of men as they were transported for slavery.
+The authors have

-accounting that will forever serve history.
-They have done what the
+contributed the definitive accounting that will forever serve history.

-British government failed to do, account for their men in the Far East.
+They have done what the British government failed to do, account for

+their men in the Far East.
 See also the RAF

 in SE Asia.

-The Secret Camera: A Marine's
+The Secret Camera: A Marine's Story: Four

-Story: Four Years as a POW by Terence S. Kirk
+Years as a POW by Terence S. Kirk

-One of the two best books ever written about the China Marines
+One of the two best books ever written about the China Marines and

-and slave labor in Tobata (camp
+slave labor in Tobata (camp site).

-site).
-Contains the only pictures ever taken inside a
+Contains the only pictures ever taken inside a Japanese POW camp by a

-Japanese POW camp by a POW during the war.
-Photos reveal the deliberate
+POW during the war.
+Photos reveal the deliberate starvation of the men.

 |